-- For inpatient confinement for delivery of child, you should certify a length of stay of: - 48 hours following a normal vaginal delivery; or, - 96 hours following a cesarean section. - For inpatient care (for either the mother or child) that continues beyond the 48/96 hour limits stated above, Empire BlueCross BlueShield should be notified before the end of these time periods.
+- For inpatient confinement for delivery of child, you should certify a length of stay in excess of: - 48 hours following a normal vaginal delivery; or - 96 hours following a cesarean section. - For inpatient care (for either the mother or child) that continues beyond the 48/96 hour limits stated above, Empire BlueCross BlueShield should be notified before the end of these time periods.

 If you or your physician do not agree with Empire BlueCross BlueShield's determination, you may appeal the decision.
-For more information about the claims appeal process, see Claims and appeals.
+For more information about the claims appeal process, see Claims and appeals or call 866-290-9098.